purpleghosts/USBCoercer/README.md

 ### Hardware

-- ESP32 board with native USB-OTG
+- ESP32-S3 board with native USB-OTG
 - (In some models) USB cable connecting the SoC OTG port to the target machine.

 ### Software

 - Espressif ESP-IDF v5.5 (or newer) with TinyUSB support enabled.
 - ESP-IDF toolchain and Python environment installed via the standard `install.sh`/`export.sh` scripts.
+- **Important:** This firmware has been developed with the 1.x branch of espressif/esp_tinyusb and has not been ported to the 2.x branch.
+Using the 2.x branch will result in compilation errors.
+The maximum supported version is [espressif/esp_tinyusb 1.6.0](https://components.espressif.com/components/espressif/esp_tinyusb/versions/1.6.0/readme).

 ## Quick Start